google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 `(TODO: A screenshot of the results of the CSS)`

-All HTML elements have a `style` parameter, so you can use this workflow on any element.
+All HTML elements have a `style` parameter, so you can use internal spreadsheets with any element.

 #### Internal Stylesheets {: #internal}